rux/spotify_enqueuer/README.md

 It was hacked into existence in about two days

 I realise that it may look a lot like Soundrop.
 The difference, I guess, is that this is something private that you can run on a local network, whereas Soundrop rooms are public.

+TODO - auto play top of the queue
+TODO - move the played tracks to the bottom (or have an option for them to self-delete)